wezm/wezm.net/content/technical/2018/02/read-rust.md

 * 0.948s for Paris, France
 * 2.130s for Rose Hill, Mauritius

+**Update:** Read Rust is now hosted on AWS and delivered via CloudFront.

 ## Conclusion

 So that is the process that led to making Read Rust the way it is and how the